 - Contact a reputable local roofing contractor to complete a roof inspection before filing a claim with your insurance company

 - Be wary of any roofing company or individual who knocks on your door immediately following a hailstorm.
 While some individuals may be reputable, we strongly recommend contacting a reputable local roofing company – not a storm-chaser.
 And never hand over any money on the spot.

 - If your roofing contractor discovers hail damage, it is vital to file a claim with your insurance company immediately.
 Some insurance companies have strict time limits on when you can file a claim.

 - Your insurance company will perform its independent inspection.
 We recommend you have your selected roofing contractor available when the insurance adjuster comes to assess the roof.
 It is essential to follow your insurance company’s guidelines regarding the claim.

-- Do not attempt to fix or repair your roof on your own.
+- Do not attempt to fix or repair your roof on your own

 Why Choose Metro City Roofing?

-Metro City Roofing is a Colorado roofing company headquartered in Denver, CO, with offices in Denver and Colorado Springs.
+Metro City Roofing is a Colorado roofing company, headquartered in Denver, CO.
 We specialize in hassle-free professional roofing and will treat your home like our own.

-We deliver the best professional roofing services across the entire Front Range from Fort Collins to Colorado Springs.
+We deliver the best professional roofing services across the Denver metro area.
 We are proud of the excellent reputation we've earned, with outstanding customer satisfaction, one roof, and one customer at a time.REQUEST FREE ROOF INSPECTION